rlucente-se-jboss/build-flightgear-rpms/README.md

 Not all of the RPMs are necessary to install FlightGear.
 You only need the ones for missing runtime dependencies.
-With a little trial and error, I narrowed the list to everything in `missing-dependencies.txt`.
+With a little trial and error, I narrowed the list to everything in `runtime-dependencies.txt`.